cobwebch/batchmailer/Readme.rst

 Compatibility
 ^^^^^^^^^^^^^

-This extension requires TYPO3 4.7 or more to function properly.
+This extension requires TYPO3 CMS 4.7 or more to function properly.

+Version 1.1.0 requires TYPO3 CMS 6.2 or more.

 Activation